The Roborock Xiaowa Lite Review: an Affordable Robot Vacuum With Strong Suction

 No worries, you can find how to do all these things in the app on the "Product Guide and Customer Support" tab.

 Xiaowa Lite comes without mapping which means it doesn't remember where it has been.
-The navigation is similar to the way Xiaomi runs and different from what we've seen in other budget robot vacuums.
+The navigation is similar to the way Roborock runs and different from what we've seen in other budget robot vacuums.

 Its sensors recognize big obstacles pretty good and slow the machine down to not bump harsh into it.